-Optical mesoscopy is a rapidly developing field that enables visualisation of larger samples than is possible with standard light microscopy without compromising on spatial resolution [15].
-In practice, optical mesoscopy involves imaging of objects ranging from millimetres up to centimetres in size with μ m or nm resolution.
+Optical mesoscopy is a rapidly developing field that enables visualisation of larger samples than is possible with standard light microscopy without compromising on spatial resolution.15 In practice, optical mesoscopy involves imaging of objects ranging from millimetres up to centimetres in size with micrometre or nanometre resolution.
 As such, optical mesoscopy spans the boundary between classic biological imaging and preclinical 'biomedical' imaging, typically utilising low magnification objective lenses with a large field of view.
-The Mesolens is one such objective, which offers the unusual combination of low magnification (4x) with a high numerical aperture (0.47), and it can image specimens up to 5 mm × 5 mm × 3 mm in size with 0.7 μ m lateral and 7 μ m axial resolution throughout this entire volume [16].
+The Mesolens is one such objective, which offers the unusual combination of low magnification (4×) with a high numerical aperture (0.47), and it can image specimens up to 5 mm × 5 mm × 3 mm in size with 0.7 μm lateral and 7 μm axial resolution throughout this entire volume.16

-Here, we describe a new multimodal confocal mesoscopy methodology for the visualization and quantitative analysis of gram-positive biofilms in whole mounts of fresh pediatric tonsil tissue up to 5 mm x 5 mm x 3 mm in size.
-We developed a point-scanning confocal reflection imaging mode for use with the Mesolens to visualise tonsillar tissue structure, and we have used this together with point-scanning confocal fluorescence contrast to reveal the location and scale of gram-positive biofilms in the tonsil host.
-We show that this methodology can reveal biofilms with sub-cellular resolution in tonsil tissue in a single three-dimensional dataset.
+Here, we describe a new multimodal confocal mesoscopy methodology for the visualisation and quantitative analysis of Gram-positive biofilms in whole mounts of fresh paediatric tonsil tissue up to $5 \text{ mm} \times 5 \text{ mm} \times 3 \text{ mm}$ in size.
+We developed a point-scanning confocal reflection imaging mode for use with the Mesolens to visualise tonsillar tissue structure, and we have used this together with point-scanning confocal fluorescence contrast to reveal the location and scale of Gram-positive biofilms in the tonsil host.
+We show that this methodology can reveal biofilms with subcellular resolution in tonsil tissue in a single three-dimensional dataset.
 We have also developed a simple image analysis pipeline that is compatible with the large datasets generated by the Mesolens, and we have applied this for the quantitative study of biofilms at different locations in patient tissue.